Saving Our State's Historic Theaters

 The new historic theater grant program established at the Department of Archaeology & Historic Preservation was informed by a 2008 statewide survey and physical needs assessment conducted by Artifacts Consulting which profiled 80 of Washington State’s extant historic theaters.
-Check out the survey for more information!
+Check out the survey and StoryMap for more information!